Navajo Princess Mangave

 This exceptional selection produces a rosette of thick, rigid, deep blue-green leaves with creamy yellow margins and minimal red spotting; grown primarily for foliage; a great low-maintenance patio plant; must have good drainage

-Navajo Princess Mangave's attractive serrated sword-like leaves remain bluish-green in color with distinctive buttery yellow edges and tinges of powder blue throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Navajo Princess Mangave is primarily valued in the garden for its cascading habit of growth.
+Its attractive serrated sword-like leaves remain bluish-green in color with distinctive buttery yellow edges and tinges of powder blue throughout the season.

 Navajo Princess Mangave is an herbaceous perennial with a shapely form and gracefully arching foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.